rust-lang/rust/src/doc/trpl/ffi.md

 }
 ```

-For reference, the examples used here are also available as an [library on
+For reference, the examples used here are also available as a [library on
 GitHub](https://github.com/thestinger/rust-snappy).

 # Destructors